 Are There Any Alternatives to an Apostille Stamp?

 Many people have heard of the apostille stamp when it comes to authenticating adoption documents for international use.
 However, other methods of legalization can also be used.
+These alternatives are necessary for countries that are not part of the Hague Apostille Convention, where documents require consular or embassy legalization instead of an apostille.
 In this section, we will explore the alternatives to obtaining an apostille stamp, including embassy legalization, consulate legalization, and U.S. Department of State certification.
 Each option has its unique process and requirements, which can help you choose the best option for your specific situation.

 1. Embassy Legalization